gentoo-mirror/SarahMiaOverlay/README.md

 ## Todo:

 - Look into the source of budgie-brightness-control-applet to see why it won't work.
 Sliders are gone.
 Ebuild isn't in the public overlay atm.
 Existing issue does exist however..
-- Maybe look into how to lock screen since budgie-screensaver isn't working either somehow..
-Ebuild isn't in public overlay atm.
-- When above is working fix the placement of the pam file in the proper place in the ebuild.